 How can blood pressure be controlled?

-limit their daily salt, or sodium, intake to 2,000 milligrams.
-They should limit frozen foods and trips to fast food restaurants.
-They should read nutrition labels on packaged foods to learn how much sodium is in one serving.
+- Limit frozen foods and trips to fast food restaurants.
+Read nutrition labels on packaged foods to learn how much sodium is in one serving.
 Keeping a sodium diary can help monitor sodium intake.

 Can medicines help control blood pressure?